 An individualist politics is not enough to secure freedom.
-An individualist form of government is necessary to apply the politics.
-An individualist party is necessary to institute such a government.
+An individualist form of government is necessary to apply such politics.
+And an individualist party is necessary to institute such government.

-Individualism has relied on the centralized state and traditional parties.
-But they are inherently collectivist.
-The centralized state involve delegation of power, representation, voting, secret societies, and arcane rules and laws.
-Traditional parties are intellectually impure.
+Individualistic movements have relied on the centralized state and traditional parties.
+But these are inherently collectivist institutions.
+The centralized state involves delegation of power, representation, voting, secret societies, and arcane rules and laws.
+Traditional parties compromise principle.
 Their centralization and hierarchy mirror the states they are oriented toward.
-Together, centralized state and parties chew up the individualist vision and spit it out as collectivist tyranny.
+Any individualist politics injected into their structure, they turn to collectivism, thus tyranny.

 Ironically, the solution is the distributed organization of collectivist party activism.
 Distribution suits rebelliousness and individual initiative.
 It reflects the legal equality that underdogs yearn for.

 But collectivism’s function is despotism.
-This has to be hidden.
+This is hidden at first.
 Once power is attained, distribution is discarded for centralization.
 Hierarchy is fortified.
-All rebellion is crushed.
+It executes its activists (useful idiots).
+It crushes their rebellion before they grasp their masters’ nature.

 Individualism’s function is liberation.
 This is its appeal.
 So it only has one face.
 Its party’s distribution manifests as the natural, permanent form of individualist government.